<?xml version="1.0" encoding="ISO-8859-1" ?>

 <ecc_detail:title><![CDATA[Admin toolbar GONE!]]></ecc_detail:title>

-<ecc_detail:content><![CDATA[The latest release of Ecclesiact (<strong><a href="http://www.ecclesiact.com/build/2.49.0.1915" rel="external">2.49.0.1915</a></strong>) comes with a surprise - bowing to popular public opinion, the ever expanding admin toolbar has now gone, and is replaced by a more conventional dropdown menu system which groups functions into categories. <br />
+<ecc_detail:content><![CDATA[The latest release of Ecclesiact (<strong><a href="https://www.ecclesiact.com/build/2.49.0.1915" rel="external">2.49.0.1915</a></strong>) comes with a surprise - bowing to popular public opinion, the ever expanding admin toolbar has now gone, and is replaced by a more conventional dropdown menu system which groups functions into categories. <br />

 <br />